7db9a/rust-eos-dev-env-starter/README.md

 `./dev.sh test`

 `dev.sh` is very basic and not generalized.
 Feel free to modify it or make your own script, or just run the actual underlying commands.

+## Caveats

+The package name of your Cargo.toml will become the prefix fo the wasm binaries.
+See dev.sh and see the related commmands.